s-pace/docs-6/docs/workbot/modals.md

 ---

 # Block kit in modals
 Modals allow you to build rich, interactive and dynamic views that collect information from users in a structured manner.
-This is done by using the [Open/update or push modal view](#open-update-or-push-modal-view-action)
+This is done by using the [Open/update or push modal view](#open-update-or-push-modal-view-action) action.
 ![Block kit modal example](~@img/workbot/workbot-blockkit/pretty-modal.png) *Block kit modal example*

 Modals views are built using blocks.
-A modal view has a title, the view (comprised of blocks), and submission/close buttons.
+A modal view has a title, the view (comprised of blocks), and submit/close buttons.
 You can also use modal-only blocks called input blocks.
 These are:
 - Single-line input
 - Multi-line input
 - Select menu input